1.3: The Communication Process

 Intercom Tweet Architecture

-But the receiver’s intentional or unintentional feedback message need not be in the same channel as the sender’s.
-If the receiver of the above “I’m hungry” message nodded and held up a cookie for you to take instead of saying anything at all, it would be clear from their intentional nonverbal expressions and actions that they correctly decoded and understood your meaning: that you’re not only hungry, but also that your hunger would be somewhat relieved by the cookie at hand.
-And if the receiver responded in no other way but with a rumble of their stomach, their unintentional feedback also confirmed understanding of the message.
+However, the receiver’s intentional or unintentional feedback message does not need to be in the same channel as the sender’s.
+If the receiver of the above “I’m hungry” message nodded and held up a cookie for you to take instead of saying anything at all, it would be clear from their intentional nonverbal expressions and actions that they correctly decoded and understood your meaning: that you’re not only hungry but also that your hunger would be somewhat relieved by the cookie at hand.
+And if the receiver responded in no other way but with a rumble of their stomach, their unintentional feedback also confirmed their understanding of the message.

 As you can see, this whole process is easier done than said because you encode incredible masses of data to transmit to others all day long in multiple channels, often at once, and are likewise bombarded with a constant multi-channel stream of information in each of your five senses that you decode without being even consciously aware of this complex process.
 You just do it.
 Even when you merely talk to someone in person, you’re communicating not just the words you’re voicing, but also through your tone of voice, volume, speed, facial expressions, eye contact, posture, hand movements, style of dress, etc. All such channels convey information besides the words themselves, which, if they were extracted into a transcript of words on a page or screen, communicate relatively little.
 In professional situations, especially in important ones such as job interviews or meetings with clients where your success depends entirely on how well you communicate across the verbal and all the nonverbal channels, it’s extremely important that you be in complete control of all of them and present yourself as a detail-oriented pro—one they can trust to get the job done perfectly for their money.